-Like many of my cybersecurity colleagues, I have friends and family members who are not exactly sure what I do for a living.
-Most of them are certain about one thing however, if you have security questions, “Just ask Leslie”.
+Like many of my cybersecurity colleagues, there are friends and family members of the Global Security Team who are not exactly sure what they do for a living.
+Most of them are certain about one thing however, if you have security questions, “Just ask Security.”

-So, over the years I have shared advice on a great variety of topics ranging from online banking, which mobile phone to buy, or what’s the best free email service to use.
-And of course, one of my personal favorites: “Is the AOL free trial a scam?”
-(Yes, I have been in cybersecurity for that long).
+So, over the years they have shared advice on a great variety of topics ranging from online banking, which mobile phone to buy, or what’s the best free email service to use.
+And of course, a favorite: “Is the AOL free trial a scam?”

-Here are seven of the most common requests for security advice I get from my friends and family.
+Here are seven of the most common requests for security advice the Global Security Team gets from their friends and family.
 Perhaps one or more of these are on your mind too.

 1. “What mobile phone, tablet, or laptop should I buy?”